cupOJoseph/Thermal-comfort-computer-vision/index.md

 5. We keep the largest object of the image (the head).
 This helps erase edges that were in the background of the image.

-6. Then we perform dilate the image.
+6. Then we dilate the image again.

 7. Now that we have a single connected component, we are able to find the contours of the binary image.
 [img]